meghagupta19/meghagupta19/README.md

 ## Hi there 👋 this is Megha

-- 🔭 I’m currently working on Team Technical Affairs,NITJ Website
+/*🔭 I’m currently working on Team Technical Affairs,NITJ Website*/
 - 🌱 I’m currently learning Android app development with Firebase
 - 👯 I’m looking to collaborate on Android applications(Kotlin) and frontend Web development projects
 - 😄 Pronouns: She/Her